Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     private Boolean majorVersion = true;
     // Should versioning be enabled at all? private Boolean versioningEnabled = true;
-    // Returns additional information about the node.
-    // The following optional fields can be requested:
-    // * allowableOperations
-    // * aspectNames
-    // * isLink
-    // * isLocked
-    // * path
-    // * properties
-    private List<String> include = null;
-    // A list of field names.
-    // You can use this parameter to restrict the fields returned within a response if, for example,
-    // you want to save on overall bandwidth.
-The list applies to a returned individual entity or entries
-    // within a collection.
-If the API method also supports the **include** parameter, then the fields specified in
-    // the **include** parameter are returned in addition to those specified in the **fields** parameter. private List<String> fields = null;
     // Add a version comment which will appear in version history.
 Setting this parameter also enables versioning of
     // this node, if it is not already versioned. private String updateComment = null;